MonteTW/bcit-webdev-groupproject/breakdown.md

 1. <create Register> - I created routers for register.ejs page, register() and registerSubmit() functions that recieves user input and checks existing emails then add to userModel.
 2. <update edit and update> - I updated edit and update feature to check user's id.

+## Dec 2nd, 2024
+I worked on the following tasks:
+1. <Integrate Register> - I integrated register feature to work with the actual database.
+2. <update index.html and navbar.ejs> - I updated layout and buttons in index.html and navbar.ejs.

 # Monte Lee:
 ## Nov 18th, 2024